International China Concern (ICC) is established

 Commencement of Hengyang Project

-The Hengyang Spring Project formally commenced and registered as the Spring Service Centre.
+The Hengyang Spring Project formally commences and registers as the Spring Service Centre.

 Hengyang Group Homes Open